linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Optimization Tools/Introduction to Stochastic Programming and Its Applications to Finance.md

 Abstract: Mathematical programming is one of a number of operations research techniques that employs mathematical optimization models to assist in decision making.
 Mathematical programming includes linear programming, integer programming, mixed-integer programming, nonlinear programming, stochastic programming, and goal programming.
 Mathematical programming models allow the decision maker to identify the "best" solution.
 This is in contrast to other mathematical tools that are in the arsenal of decision makers such as statistical models (which tell the decision maker what occurred in the past), forecasting models (which tell the decision maker what might happen in the future), and simulation models (which tell the decision maker what will happen under different conditions).
 The mean-variance model for portfolio selection as formulated by Markowitz is an example of an application of one type of mathematical programming (quadratic programming).
 However, in formulating optimization models in many applications in finance, decision makers need to take into consideration the uncertainty about the model's parameters and the multiperiod nature of the problem faced.
 To deal with these situations, the technique of stochastic programming is employed.

 The dynamic nature of financial decision making requires the use of tools that are capable of capturing the multiperiod nature inherent in problems faced by asset managers in portfolio selection decisions and financial managers in capital budgeting decisions.
 These tools should be understandable with adequate treatment of uncertainty.
 They should incorporate practical considerations, such as transaction costs in the case of asset managers.
 Stochastic programming bears these characteristics.
-In this entry, we discuss the basics of stochastic program ming, give a brief history, and emphasize its importance by comparing the approach to other tools used in finance.
+In this entry, we discuss the basics of stochastic programming, give a brief history, and emphasize its importance by comparing the approach to other tools used in finance.

-# WHAT IS STOCHASTIC PROGRAMMING?
+## WHAT IS STOCHASTIC PROGRAMMING?

 Stochastic programming is nothing but a fancy name for the study of optimal decision making under uncertainty.
-As opposed to "deterministic," the term "stochastic" implies that some of the parameters of the problem are random

-(that is, not known with certainty); the term "programming" points to links with mathematical programming and optimization algorithms.
+As opposed to "deterministic," the term "stochastic" implies that some of the parameters of the problem are random (that is, not known with certainty); the term "programming" points to links with mathematical programming and optimization algorithms.

 Uncertainty is almost always inherent in real-world decision problems (and even more so in financial planning).
 As an example, we may consider a bet whose outcome is determined by flipping a coin.
 In such problems, uncertainty of parameters may be due to the presence of uncertain events (e.g., a coin flip in the previous example) or simply due to lack of reliable data.